Nandhinijaya/AWS-Account-Creation/README.md

+## CREATE AN ACCOUNT IN AWS SET UP A ROOT USER AND AN IAM USER

 ## AIM :
 To create an AWS account, set up a root user, and create an IAM user with specified permissions.